hgnme/mib2-maps/README.md

 * photoshop's colour picker

 ## Getting Started
+The quickest way to get started is to download the latest [release](https://github.com/hgnme/mib2-maps/releases/latest) and copy it to your MIB2 headunit.

-To build the maps for yourself, simply clone the repo and run the [deploy_scp.ps1](utilities/deploy_scp.ps1) powershell script.
+If you would like to build the maps for yourself, simply clone the repo and run the [deploy_scp.ps1](utilities/deploy_scp.ps1) powershell script.
 This will build a "Deploy folder" which can be copied to the MIB2 headunit.

 ### Prerequisites
 * npm